budparr/budparr.com/content/about.md

 menu: main
 ---

-I am an entrepeneur, web developer and designer, [JAMStack engineer](https://jamstack.org/), content strategist, and public speaker.
+I am an entrepeneur, web developer and designer, [JAMStacker](https://jamstack.org/), content strategist, and public speaker.

 I've worked for over 20 years at my own firm, The New Dynamic (formerly named Sonnet Media).
 I earned a Bachelor of Science and Master of Arts from New York University.